axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

 <h1>Convivium Pumps</h1>
  <p>A group of people gets together as a <em>convivium</em><a href="#en03"><sup id="bm03">3&nbsp;</sup></a> to make pumps.
 One guy makes the impeller.
 One woman makes the housings.
 And a nonbinary person sells the pumps.
 A <span class="_paradigm">FIAT</span> company is happy with the pumps and pays for them.</p>
  <p>In this case, the revenue happens because of the work they all do.
 None of them could build pumps at the same rate and quality by themselves.</p>
- <p>The dividends are distributed according to the <span class="_paradigm">RAD</span>s each co-owner has, which is based on their contributions as recognized by each other.</p>
+ <p>The dividends are distributed according to the <span class="_paradigm">RAD</span>s each co-owner has been given through the pump building process, which is based on their contributions as recognized by each other.</p>

 <h1>In Conclusion&hellip;</h1>
  <p>We need groups after all because &ldquo;individual&rdquo; wins happen because of the work of many other people, not just me.</p>